bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-28-keep-the-change.md

 **Relaxed screenings**<br>
-Relaxed screenings are presented each month for those in the neuro-diverse community, their assistants and carers.
+Relaxed screenings are presented each month for those in the neurodiverse community, their assistants and carers.

 <li>Customers can select their seats when they arrive in the auditorium.
 You may sit with your family/friendship group or there are some single seats if you prefer.